WELCOME BACK TO PERIOD PANTY SEWING SCHOOL!

 CUTTING INFORMATION + TIPS

 Cut out one crotch layer of your waterproof cotton.
-Remember, holes poked through the waterproof polyurethane layer don’t heal (don’t try to use heat to melt them closed) so it’s best to use pattern weights and a rotary blade for this portion, or trace and cut.
+Remember, holes poked through the waterproof polyurethane layer don’t heal (don’t try to use heat to melt them closed) so it’s best to use pattern weights and a rotary blade for this portion, potentially a digital fabric cutting machine if you are looking to add a design, or trace and cut.

 Cut one crotch layer of your wicking fabric.
 There are no concerns about this fabric, so pin away!